Liberian English: Role of English in Liberia

 From its emergence at the beginning of the 18th century, a primary motivator for using an English-lexifier variety was its use in maritime trade.
 Once the Settlers arrived and asserted political dominance, English/Kolokwa attained a central role in the governance of the country and provided Liberians who did not share a Niger-Congo language with a medium for interaction.
 The widespread displacement of Liberians during the civil war increased the probability that individual Liberians needed to interact with other Liberians with whom they had no other language in common.
 Thus, the civil war can be seen to have promoted the use of English/Kolokwa.
 Unlike many other West African countries, English was oddly introduced to Liberia.

 English has historically been central to the overall development of the country.
 When the Settler governments prevailed, the Department of Education adopted a policy to provide education in English.
 This policy was not unpopular.
 People wanted their children to acquire English in order to have access to the economic benefits associated with it.
 One adverse effect of the English-only policy was that knowledge of local languages was not prized.
 Individuals were assessed strictly on their ability to speak English.

-A 1999 study found that of Liberian immigrants across the United States, nearly 73 percent spoke English at home, and many children did not speak any other language.
-There are a few reasons attributed to this trend.
-Two main reasons are intertribal marriages inspiring people across tribes to have a common way to communicate and parents wanting their children to be proficient in English, especially those parents who are educated themselves.
-There are currently some pushing for native languages to be taught in schools as a way to preserve the culture, but these tribes do continue to have their own impact on how English is spoken across the country.
+A 1999 study found that of Liberian immigrants across the United States, nearly 73% spoke English at home, and many children did not speak any other language.
+Two main reasons given for this trend are intertribal marriages, which inspire people across tribes to have a common medium of communication; and parents wanting their children to be proficient in English, especially those parents who are educated themselves.
+Currently some people are pushing for native languages to be taught in schools as a way to preserve the culture, but these tribes do continue to have their own impact on how English is spoken across the country.